 • Wages are paid through a combination of federal and employer funds

 • Students may work on-campus or off-campus in community service jobs approved by the Tufts Student Employment Office (uss.tufts.edu/stuemp/)

 Step One: Complete the Free Application for Federal

 Student Aid (FAFSA)

 • FAFSA: In order to receive U.S. Federal Aid (for U.S. citizens or permanent residents), a Free application for Federal Student Aid (FAFSA) must be submitted electronically at the FAFSA website (www.fafsa.ed.gov).
-FAFSA applications for the 2013- 2014 academic year became available on January 1, 2013 and should be submitted as early as possible.
+FAFSA applications for the 2014- 2015 academic year became available on January 1, 2014 and should be submitted as early as possible or before April 15, 2014 if you wish to be considered for work study funds.
 You will need a PIN number to complete a FAFSA application online.
 You may apply for a PIN by logging on to www.pin.ed.gov.
 Tufts FAFSA Department of Education code is 002219.

 • Within 5 to 7 business days a copy of your FAFSA report will be sent to the email address provided in your FAFSA application.
 Check your Student Aid Report (SAR) for accuracy and make any necessary corrections on the FAFSA website.
 You should receive a corrected copy.
 Tufts will receive an updated copy as well if the Tufts code was entered on your form.